Best Caribbean Islands: How to Choose the Right One for Your Trip

-That’s the #1 question I’m asked: “Which island is best for our vacation?”
-With more than 20 destinations to choose from in the Caribbean, and each one offering something unique, it can be overwhelming to determine the best options for your vacation.
+So which Caribbean island is best for your vacation?”
+With more than 20 destinations to choose from, and each one offering something unique, it can be overwhelming to determine the best options for your vacation.
 It all comes down to what's most important to you.

-Do you want to stay in U.S. territory so you don't have to deal with passports and the hassle of going through customs?
+Do you want to stay in U.S. territory so you don't have to deal with passports and the hassle of going through immigration?
+Best Caribbean Destinations in the U.S.

-Are you looking for that clear turquoise water and white sand beaches but still want civilization and don't want to spend the whole day getting there?
+Are you looking for clear turquoise water and white sand beaches but still want a lively vibe and don't want to spend the whole day getting there?
+Best Beach and Clear Water Destinations in the Caribbean that are "easy"

-Do you want lush landscapes, natural adventures, and some culture and history to keep everyone entertained once they're bored with the beach?
+Do you want lush landscapes, natural adventures, and culture to keep everyone entertained once they're bored with the beach?
+Best Dramatic Landscapes in the Caribbean

 I’m here to help you determine the best destination to suit your interests, wish-fors, and budget.
 I’ve done all the research, visited almost half of the 23 islands reviewed here, and have created an overview to make it easy for you!
 I've evaluated each destination on the following: